Arria Ly: Death

 Ly died on December 19, 1934.
 Ly, who was 53 years old at the time, lost her mother in April of 1934.
 As that loss weighed on her, she informed several close confidants of her intention to kill herself.
 In preparation, she compiled all of her writings and ensured their preservation in an archive.
 Ly first attempted to kill herself on October 31, 1934 when she jumped into the freezing cold water of the Baltic Sea carrying her mother's ashes.
 However, her attempt failed when a passerby pulled her from the water.
 Ly's second and final attempt came immediately after she was discharged from the hospital.
 Carrying her mothers ashes, she jumped from a 16-story building in Stockholm and fell to her death.

 Legacy

 Ly's ideas are unique in their seamless intertwining of concerns related to the self, sex and politics.
 Although her conceptualization of perpetual virginity and her arguments against marriage were not well received in the context of France's population crisis, her radical stances and aggressive behavior in the Ly-Massat affair distinguished her from mainstream feminists and sparked broader debates which highlighted fears surrounding the growth of a population of unwed middle-class women in the France.
-Ly's ideas continued to echo through later waves of radical feminism, influencing activists such as Simone de Beauvoir, Kate Millett, and Catharine McKinnon.
+Ly's ideas continued to echo through later waves of radical feminism, influencing activists such as Simone de Beauvoir, Kate Millett, and Catharine MacKinnon.